Reading Wrap-Up

 — These Demented Lands, pp. 44

 These Demented Lands is a bizarre creation.
-It’s a sequel that—beyond the narrative voice—never lets on that it is a sequel, or even whether it is meant to be taken literally.
-After only one read, I’m not sure I’m capable of deciphering exactly what it’s about, but I do know that I had a blast.
-It is sort of a surrealist mix of Morvern Callar with Mad Max; even more funny and more disturbing than Morvern’s first adventure, but never quite as profound.
+It’s a sequel that—beyond the narrative voice—never lets on that it is a sequel until the final line; it never even lets on if what’s written is meant to be taken literally.
+After only one read, I’m not capable of deciphering what it’s all exactly about, but I know that I had a blast.
+It is a sort of surrealist mix of Morvern Callar and Mad Max; more funny and more disturbing than Morvern’s first adventure, but never quite as profound.

 — 4/5 —